-WSM 301 Westminster Seminar Mentor (2 hrs.
-Fall, 1 hr.
-Spring) This course is for upper-class students who work as mentors for freshmen students enrolled in Westminster Seminars.
+WSM 301 Westminster Seminar Mentor (1-2 hrs.)
+This course is for upper-class students who work as mentors for freshmen students enrolled in Westminster Seminars.
 Mentors will meet prior to and assist freshman during New Student Days.
 Mentors will be involved in teaching the seminar classes and work closely with the faculty member who both teaches the seminar and may also act as the academic advisor for these students.
 Class will meet weekly with the director of the Westminster Seminar.

-ADMINISTRATION & STAFF
+ADMINISTRATION &

+STAFF